Islington College

 Islington College is an educational institution in Kathmandu, Nepal.
 It was established in 1996 as a regular franchisee of Singapore main-board listed Informatics Education Limited.
 The college partners with London Metropolitan University to deliver bachelor's degrees in Computing, Computer Networking & IT Security, and Multimedia Technologies programmes for in-country provision.

-The college changed its name to Islington College in 2011.
+The college changed its name from Informatics to Islington College in 2011.